Ernesto905/MLOps/README.md

 The repository documents the development of an automated, end-to-end machine learning pipeline.
 Using ZenML as the orchestration layer, the objective is to create cloud-independent, production ready, infrastructure for a variety of model use cases such as sentiment analysis, prediction with linear regression, and perhaps some non-supervised workloads.

 ## Note
-This README serves as a dynamic document, subject to updates as the project evolves and more insights on ZenML's capabilities and its interaction with AWS Datazone are gathered.
+This README serves as a dynamic document, subject to updates as the project evolves and more insights on ZenML's capabilities and its interoperability with AWS/GCP/Mlflow are gathered.
 As time goes on, the tools employed are subject to substitution or removal, if too many issues arise given ZenML as the backbone.
 More documentation will be included as the project grows.

 ## Project Overview
 This project aims to demonstrate the effective use of several tools for orchestrating a machine learning workflow.
 ZenML serves as the central component, coordinating between the following elements: